KaotoIO/kaoto.io/content/docs/datamapper/05-xpath-editor/_index.md

 ## Opening the XPath Editor

-To edit or create complex XPath expressions, click the pencil icon on any target field that has a mapping.
+To edit or create complex XPath expressions, click the fx icon on any target field that has a mapping.
 This opens the XPath Editor where you can build your expression.

-{{< image-sh src="datamapper-xpath-pencil.png" text="Click pencil icon to open XPath Editor" >}}
+{{< image-sh src="datamapper-edit-xpath.png" text="Click fx icon to open XPath Editor" >}}

 ---